The Lion In The Living Room

-Lions were once feared as the king of jungle.
+Lions were once feared as the king of the jungle.
 But their influence on the world and in nature now pales in comparison to the diminutive, purring, and demanding house cat.
-In a new book, the journalist Abigail Tucker, investigates the natural and cultural history of house cats.
+In her book, the journalist Abigail Tucker investigates the natural and cultural history of house cats.
 Despite their ubiquity in modern life, she says, we know very little about what cats are, how they came to live among us, and why we love these furry freeloaders.
-Tucker joins us Monday to talk about the lions in our living rooms.
+Tucker joins us to talk about the lions in our living rooms.
+(Rebroadcast)